hailo-ai/hailo_model_zoo/docs/DATA.rst

 WIDERFACE
 ---------

-| To evaluate/optimize/compile the face detection models of the Hailo Model Zoo you should generate the WIDERFACE (\ `link <http://shuoyang1213.me/WIDERFACE/>`_\ ) TFRecord files.
+| To evaluate/optimize/compile the face detection models of the Hailo Model Zoo, generate the WIDERFACE (\ `link <http://shuoyang1213.me/WIDERFACE/>`_\ ) TFRecord files.
 | Run the create TFRecord scripts to download the dataset and generate the TFRecord files:

 .. code-block::